ncsa/Delta_doc/docs/source/user_guide/vscode/code_server.rst

       http://127.0.0.1:8899

 #.
-Enter the password you copied in step 5 and begin using VS Code in your browser.
+In the browser prompt, enter the password you copied in step 5 and begin using VS Code in your browser.

    ..  image:: ../images/prog_env/vscode_in_browser.png
        :alt: vscode in a web browser